-The Qantas Premier Titanium card is offering 150,000 Qantas Points when you spend $5,000 or more in the first 90 days, and for an annual fee of $1,200, it includes a number of perks that money can’t normally buy.
+The Qantas Premier Titanium Credit Card is currently offering 150,000 Qantas Points to new cardholders.
+You must spend $5,000 or more in the first 90 days to get the bonus points.
+An annual fee of $1,200 includes several perks that money can’t normally buy.

-The bonus offer is available to new cardholders until 24 January 2021 and this guide takes a closer look at the card to determine whether it could work for you.
+This guide closely examines the card to determine whether it could work for you.

 Who is the Qantas Titanium card geared towards?

-There is no doubt that this card is a niche offering targeted to frequent buyers, which has become the dominant means by which members earn Qantas points in contrast to traditional flying.
-With an annual fee of $1,200 per year and a minimum income eligibility of $200,000, this card is not for everyone, and if you decide to take it up, you’d want to give it a very good daily work-out to make sure that you are extracting the most value from it.
+This Card is a niche offering targeted to frequent buyers.
+With an annual fee of $1,200 and a minimum income eligibility of $200,000, this card is not for everyone.
+If you apply for this Card, make sure to give it a good daily workout to extract the most value.

-The Premier Titanium card appears to be targeted towards a demographic that would otherwise seek out the American Express Platinum card, and it should be no surprise that this card also sports a metallic look in a similar vein to the Amex Platinum.
+The Premier Titanium card appears to target a demographic that would otherwise seek out the American Express Platinum Card.
+It should be no surprise that this card also sports a metallic look similar to the Amex Platinum.

 To a lesser extent, it also competes with the Citi Prestige card.

 The Qantas Premier range also includes the Qantas Premier Platinum and the Qantas Premier Everyday Mastercard.
-All cards are issued by Citi on behalf of Qantas Premier.
+All cards are issued by NAB on behalf of Qantas Premier.

 Qantas Premier Titanium Mastercard details